suned/pfun/docs/source/programming_guide.md

     def factorial_acc(n: int, acc: int) -> int: if n == 1:
             return acc
-        return factorial_acc(n - 1; n * acc)
+        return factorial_acc(n - 1, n * acc)

     return factorial_acc(n, 1)
 ```
 In Python however, this is not enough to solve the problem because Python does not perform tail-call-optimization.

-In languages without tail-call-optimization such as Python, its common to use a data structure called a trampoline
+Because Python doesn't optimize tail calls, we need to use a data structure called a trampoline
 to wrap the recursive calls into objects that can be interpreted in constant stack space, by letting the function
 return immediately at each recursive step.